hfxbse/SportBuzzer/README.md

 ## Schematics
 ![Imgur](https://i.imgur.com/vRQOkD1.png)

-The pinout can be changed as long as it follows these rules:
+The pins on the Arduino can be changed as long as it follows these rules:
 * The buzzer needs to be connected to a pin which supports interrupts.
   More information about interrupts can be found in the [official Arduino reference](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/).